MicrosoftDocs/MIMDocs/MIMDocs/reference/privileged-access-management-rest-api-service-details.md

 HTTPS (TLS) is supported, but should be configured manually in IIS.
 For information, see: **Implement Secure Sockets Layer (SSL) for the FIM Portal** in [Step 9: Perform FIM 2010 R2 Post-Installation Tasks](https://technet.microsoft.com/library/hh322875(v=ws.10%29.aspx) in the Installing FIM 2010 R2 Test Lab Guide.

 You can generate a new SSL server certificate by running the following command at the Visual Studio Command Prompt:

 ```
 Makecert -r -pe -n CN="test.cwap.com" -b 05/10/2014 -e 12/22/2048 -eku 1.3.6.1.5.5.7.3.1 -ss my -sr localmachine -sky exchange -sp "Microsoft RSA SChannel Cryptographic Provider" -sy 12
 ```

-This command creates a self-signed certificate that can be used to test a web application that uses SSL on a web server whose URL is test.cwap.com.
-The OID defined by the -eku option identifies the certificate as an SSL server certificate.
-The certificate is stored in the my store and is available at the machine level, so you can export it from the Certificates snap-in in mmc.exe
+The command creates a self-signed certificate that can be used to test a web application that uses SSL on a web server where the URL is `test.cwap.com`.
+The OID defined by the `-eku` option identifies the certificate as an SSL server certificate.
+The certificate is stored in **my** store and is available at the machine level.
+You can export the certificate from the Certificates snap-in in mmc.exe.

 ## Cross Domain Access (CORS)
 CORS is supported, but should be configured manually in IIS.
 Add the following elements to the deployed API web.config file to configure the API to allow cross domain calls: